Exabyte-io/documentation/README.md

 # Exabyte.io Documentation

 [Exabyte.io](https://exabyte.io/) is a computational platform for the development of new materials and chemicals.
 The present documentation explains how the [platform](https://platform.exabyte.io/) works in details.
-Currently deployed version of the decomentation is available at [this link](http://docs.exabyte.io).
+Currently deployed version of the documentation is available at [this link](http://docs.exabyte.io).

 ## Setup